Honoring Our Public Servants.

 Connecting Citizens with Their Government.

-Throughout the country, mayors, governors, agency leaders, communities and public service organizations participate in PSRW by issuing proclamations; hosting award ceremonies and special tribute events; and delivering messages about the value of public service.
+Throughout the country, mayors, governors, agency leaders, communities and public service organizations participate in PSRW by issuing proclamations; hosting award ceremonies and special tribute events.
+Events in Washington, D.C. will include the third annual Public Service 5K run/walk, the fifth annual Public Service Town Hall, and government appreciation day at the Washington Nationals.

 March 25, 2014